pdclark/menu-social-icons/readme.txt

 == Upgrade Notice ==

 **1.3**
-* Add support for FontAwesome 4.0 with `storm_social_icons_use_latest` filter.
+* New: Preview icons and shortcuts in the WordPress Menu Editor.
+* New: vimeo.com and stackexchange.com icons when FontAwesome 4.0 is turned on.
-* FontAwesome 4.0 adds vimeo.com and stackexchange.com, but removes support for IE7, so it is disabled by default.
-Use the filter example shown in the plugin description to enable it.
+* Notice: FontAwesome 4.0 removes support for IE7, so it is off by default.
+Use the filter `storm_social_icons_use_latest` shown in the readme to turn on FontAwesome 4.0.